TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-org.md

 * Teams
 * Environments
-* Configuration and deployment of Control Planes and Edge Gateways
+* Configuration and deployment of Control Planes and Cloud Data Planes

 For a manual setup you'll get started by [setting up your first team]({{< ref "/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md" >}}).